 Top 20 Most-Advertised Occupations

-Employers placed more ads for registered nurses than for any other occupation in February 2019.
-About 2,600 online job ads went out for nurses across the state.
+Employers placed more ads for registered nurses than for any other occupation in May 2019.
+About 2,300 online job ads went out for nurses across the state.
 The most advertised-for occupations were found in metro and non-metro areas across the state.
-Registered nurses, retail salespersons, managers of retail sales workers, software developers, and truck drivers topped the list of most advertised occupations in Oregon.
+Registered nurses, retail salespersons, truck drivers, managers of retail sales workers, and software developers topped the list of most advertised occupations in Oregon.